96boards/website/openhours/README.md

 ### This week – [ADD TO CALENDAR](https://calendar.google.com/event?action=TEMPLATE&tmeid=cThpZGZ1Nzg1Nmk1Zm1mMWFjY3RoaGkzbGtfMjAxNzEyMjhUMTYwMDAwWiBhMXFxdjZqaHIxYTBhdDJzbGxuazVpNzRpNEBn&tmsrc=a1qqv6jhr1a0at2sllnk5i74i4%40group.calendar.google.com&scp=ALL)

-**OpenHours Episode #83** - The holiday season is here and so is the time of giving (says many traditions :-)!
-For this, we once again welcome back [maddog](https://twitter.com/maddoghall) to share with us his holiday cheer and gift ideas during this wonderful time of the year.
-In this second annual holiday special, we will take open source gift giving to a whole new level as we look into some ideas that require a bit of work, some that require a bit of $$$, and other that are just plain fun or worthwhile to the open source enthusiast.
-So, dress in your finest holiday robes and join us in celebrating open source as a reason for the season!
+**OpenHours Episode #84** - It's time to take a look back!
+In this episode of OpenHours, the 96Boards team will take a look back at 2017 and all the fun things everyone has done.
+We will do our best to summarize community accomplishments, partner engagement and team efforts!
+Everyone played a huge role in making 2017 the year of 96Boards.
+As we move into 2018, bigger and better things await!
+Join us in celebrating this amazing year at the end of the countdown.

 Don’t forget to join us in our new [OpenHours IRC channel](https://webchat.freenode.net/): **#OpenHours & #96boards**